RobPiccirillo/Week-9-Honeypot/README.md

   * Honeypot #2: Snort

-  * Honeypot #3: Wordpot
+  * Honeypot #3: Shockpot

-  * Honeypot #4: Dionaea
+  * Honeypot #4: ElasticHoney

 Question #2: **Any issues you encountered**
   * Setup was extremely long.
 Took a majority of the time, to be honest.
+  * In addition to this, both my Shockpot and ElasticHoney honeypot's showed as having had 0 attacks, despite me Nmapping both of their      IPs.

 Question #3: **A summary of the data collected: number of attacks, number of malware samples, etc.**
+  * At the time of writing,

 Question #4: **Any unresolved questions raised by the data collected**
+  * Is the internet really this dangerous?
+It didn't take long at all for my honeypot's to be "attacked".